igorgrv/parkimeter-graduate/README.md

 ## Challenges

-* Finding best practices for a nonSql project
+* Finding best practices for a noSql project
 * Work with NoSQL databases
-* Entity-relationship modeling
+* Creating a AWS infrastructure from the beginning